sherybutt/Add-Class-to-Body---Plugin/add-body-class/readme.txt

 == License ==

 This plugin is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-== Frequently Asked Questions ==

-= How do I add a custom class to the body? =

-After activating the plugin, go to 'Settings' > 'Add Class to Body' to set a global class for the body.
-You can also add custom classes to individual posts/pages by editing them and using the meta box provided.

-== Screenshots ==

-1. Plugin settings page.
-2. Meta box for adding custom classes to posts/pages.

-== Upgrade Notice ==

-= 1.2 =
-* Added option to set global class for the body.
-* Improved UI for plugin settings.